-During the network upgrade, the GOOSE reception diagnostics report (as shown in Figure 3) immediately indicated that not all expected GOOSE messages were being received.
-This was made evident from error codes, on time to live expired, and messages received out of sequence, which meant some messages were not being received by the mitigation devices.
+These error codes meant some messages were not being received by the mitigation devices.
 At this point, it was necessary to determine if the GOOSE messages were not being published by the source IED, not being delivered by the network, or not being received by the destination IED.
 Because the source IED and destination IED had not changed, and because communications had been normal previously, the new network was investigated first.
-By using Wireshark®, it was quickly discovered that new and unexpected traffic patterns existed at each substation.
+By using Wireshark® software, it was quickly discovered that new and unexpected traffic patterns existed at each substation.
 Previously unseen distributed RAS GOOSE messages from neighboring stations were now visible in addition to new centralized RAS GOOSE messages from the control center.
 Best engineering practices require that the last octet of the MAC address and the VLAN identifier match and be unique from any other GOOSE message and that they be used to prevent these messages from entering LANs and LAN segments where they do not belong.
 It was determined that this additional traffic was interfering with the distributed RAS GOOSE messages.